Danika Brace: Awards

 In the 2013 season, while playing for the Sin, Brace was named the LFL Defensive Player of the Year.
 Two seasons later with the Mist, Brace was named League MVP and LFL 2015 defensive player of the year.

 Coaching career

 By being named the coach of the Nashville Knights when that franchise was established, Brace became the first-ever female coach in the history of the LFL.
-Her first season as coach resulted in a 4-0 record during the franchise’s inaugural 2018 regular season and an appearance in the Eastern Conference final.
+Her first season as coach resulted in a 4–0 record during the franchise's inaugural 2018 regular season and an appearance in the Eastern Conference final.

 Coaching record

 Personal life

 A Seattle native, Brace attended Inglemoor High School in Kenmore, Washington.
 After graduating high school, she attended college at the University of Washington.
-She is married to Austin Johnson, defensive lineman for the Los Angeles Chargers.
+She is married to Austin Johnson, defensive lineman for the Buffalo Bills.